Your Child’s Development

 How a player gets his/her initial taste of hockey is crucial.
 Their first four years of hockey must be a positive experience full of fun and excitement.
 If the beginner has fun and develops some basic skills and builds confidence, there is a good chance they will go on to enjoy hockey for life.

-Effective for the 2019-20 season, Initiation and Novice hockey in Alberta will run under the title Intro to Hockey.
+Effective for the 2019-20 season, U7 and U9 hockey in Alberta will run under the title Intro to Hockey.

 The goals and objectives of Intro to Hockey programming are to: